RodolfosmFreitas/deepfuel/README.md

 ## Contributing & Contact

-Contributions welcome!
-Please open an issue or pull request and get in touch with any questions [here](https://github.com/RodolfosmFreitas/deepfuel/issues).
+Contributions are welcome!
+Please open an issue or submit a pull request [here](https://github.com/RodolfosmFreitas/deepfuel/issues).
+If you have any questions, feel free to get in touch.